 All mouths are NOT created equal.
 A structurally impaired mouth creates many health troubles that lead to higher medical and dental bills and lower quality of life.

-Wholehealth: Simple as ABCDES
+Oral Contribution to WholeHealth: Simple as ABCDES

 Six factors are basic to human thriving: alignment, breathing, circulation, digestion, energy, and sleep – or, as Dr. Felix puts it, ABCDES.